ligato/docs/docs/plugins/vpp-plugins.md

 ### VRF

-The L3 plugin supports a special VRF table for use in controlling flow-based forwarding.
+The L3 plugin supports VRF tables in scenarios where multiple discrete routing tables are required.

 **References**